aspose-slides/Aspose.Slides-Documentation/python-java/getting-started/installation/_index.md

 description: "Install Aspose.Slides for Python via Java in Windows, Linux or macOS"
 ---

-Aspose.Slides for Python via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Python`, `Java` and `jpype` bridge are installed.
+Aspose.Slides for Python via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Python`, `Java` and `jpype1` bridge are installed.

 ## **Version requirements**
-- JRE version >=8 (JPype has been tested on Java versions from 1.8 to 13).
+- JRE version >=8 (JPype1 has been tested on Java versions from 1.8 to 11).
 - Python version >=3.7.
-- JPype package version: >=1.4.1.
+- JPype1 package version: >=1.5.0.

 ## **Install from pip**